Vector notation: History

 The term vector was coined by W. R. Hamilton around 1843, as he revealed quaternions, a system which uses vectors and scalars to span a four-dimensional space.
 For a quaternion q = a + bi + cj + dk, Hamilton used two projections: S q = a, for the scalar part of q, and V q = bi + cj + dk, the vector part.
 Using the modern terms cross product (×) and dot product (.), the quaternion product of two vectors p and q can be written pq = –p.q + p×q.
 In 1878, W. K. Clifford severed the two products to make the quaternion operation useful for students in his textbook Elements of Dynamic.
 Lecturing at Yale University, Josiah Willard Gibbs supplied notation for the scalar product and vector products, which was introduced in Vector Analysis.

 In 1891, Oliver Heaviside argued for Clarendon to distinguish vectors from scalars.
 He criticized the use of Greek letters by Tait and Gothic letters by Maxwell.

 In 1912, J.B.
-Shaw contributed his "Comparative Notation for Vector Expressions" to the Bulletin of the Quaternion Society.
+Shaw contributed his "Comparative Notation for Vector Expressions" to the Bulletin of the Quaternion Association.
 Subsequently, Alexander Macfarlane described 15 criteria for clear expression with vectors in the same publication.

 Vector ideas were advanced by Hermann Grassmann in 1841, and again in 1862 in the German language.
 But German mathematicians were not taken with quaternions as much as were English-speaking mathematicians.
 When Felix Klein was organizing the German mathematical encyclopedia, he assigned Arnold Sommerfeld to standardize vector notation.
 In 1950, when Academic Press published G. Kuerti’s translation of the second edition of volume 2 of Lectures on Theoretical Physics by Sommerfeld, vector notation was the subject of a footnote: "In the original German text, vectors and their components are printed in the same Gothic types.
 The more usual way of making a typographical distinction between the two has been adopted for this translation."